swcarpentry/board/subcommittees/mentoring/checklists-discussion-sessions.md

 - [ ] Sign up for a slot on the etherpad.

 ### Before the discussion (day of)
-- [ ] Decide if you will need to split the discussion session into two groups
+- [ ] If necessary, split the participants into two groups.
-	> Rule of thumb: split when the number of workshops represented is more than 5.
+	* Rule of thumb: split when the number of workshops represented is greater than 5.
-	> There is a second BlueJeans room on the etherpad if you need to split the group.
+	* There is a second BlueJeans room on the etherpad if you need to split the group.
+	* Try to balance the number of people de-briefing, getting help, and checking out between the two groups.
 - [ ] Coordinate with your host/co-host about who will lead and who will take notes

 ### During the discussion
-- [ ] Sign on and lead the meeting, following the agenda at the bottom of the etherpad.
+- [ ] Sign on and lead the meeting
+	- You can use the agenda at the bottom of the etherpad as a starting point/outline for discussion, as you choose
+	- Don't feel like you have to answer all the questions - draw on the discussion participants to answer each other's questions.
-- [ ] If someone is attending as part of their training checkout, prompt them to ask questions.
+	- If someone is attending as part of their training checkout, prompt them to ask questions.
 - [ ] Take notes, if possible, about meeting discussion

-### After
+### After the discussion
 - [ ] Archive the etherpad by clicking on the star in the top right corner.
 - [ ] Copy your notes to [this google doc](https://docs.google.com/document/d/1zQTkNCev9AzAlA464jUa8ifFaTx_8mb1NX6xvUbaGvM/edit) and label with the date and which session you led.
 - [ ] Indicate the participation of those who are going through instructor training by:
-	- Email the instructor training coordinator (currently Greg Wilson) with the names of those participating as part of their training checkout
+	- Emailing the instructor training coordinator (currently Greg Wilson) with the names of those participating as part of their training checkout
 	- OR
 	- Logging into AMY, and marking the discussion as complete